lucprincen/groltos-diary/Quests and leads.md

 ### Colder than steel
 - [ ] [[Kelvin's Cairn]] seems to be a source for a newly discovered metal with great properties for forging and magic.
 	- [[Rotom Moonbane|Rotom]] has a couple of metal shards with her, originally found by [[Marlon Tayte|Marlon]] when we defeated the [[Ghost|ghost]] in the [[4.
 Gloom and Gems|mine]].
 The shards have grown in size since we found them.
-	- On the way to [[Battlehammer Hold]] we got buried by an avalanche, caused by an earthquake.
+	- On the way to [[Battlehammar Hold]] we got buried by an avalanche, caused by an earthquake.
 Later we discovered still growing spikes of this same metal having burst from the ground.
-	- The dwarves in [[Battlehammer Hold]] mine and forge this metal instead of iron, for having way better properties.
+	- The dwarves in [[Battlehammar Hold]] mine and forge this metal instead of iron, for having way better properties.
 	- What is causing this metal to grow continuously?
 Is this metal safe to use?
 Guess we have to find out.

 ## Completed